Devildare687/ADVANCED-ENCRYPTION-TOOL/README.md

 #### 2. Install Required Libraries
 - The tool relies on the `pycryptodome` library for its cryptographic functions.
 Install it using the following command:

   ```bash
   pip install pycryptodome
   ```

 #### 3. Run the Tool
-- Use the included batch file (`encryption_tool.bat`) to launch the tool with a double-click.
+- Use the included batch file (`run_tool.bat`) to launch the tool with a double-click.
 This batch file has been specifically designed to provide a smooth user experience, avoiding the need for terminal commands like `python tool.py`.

 #### Encrypt and Decrypt